Howard Neal: Triple murder

 Shortly before January 24, 1981, Neal quit his job at an oil field in Wheeler, Texas and traveled to Mississippi together with his wife and young daughter.
-After leaving the pair at Della's Motel in Brookhaven, Neal went to visit her half-brother, 41-year-old Bobby Clifford Neal, who lived on a small ranch in Arm together with his 13-year-old daughter Amanda.
+After leaving the pair at Della's Motel in Brookhaven, Neal went to visit his half-brother, 41-year-old Bobby Clifford Neal, who lived on a small ranch in Arm together with his 13-year-old daughter Amanda.
 At the time, a cousin of Amanda's, 12-year-old Melanie Sue Polk, was also visiting them.

 After talking for some time, all four of them decided to go on a ride in Bobby's car.
 Along the way, however, one of the girls complained that Howard kept playing with her leg, causing Bobby to get angry at his half-brother.
 After reaching a wooded area, the two men got out for a walk.
 When he determined that they were far away from the car, Howard accosted Bobby and tied his hands behind his back, before shooting him once in the chest with a concealed handgun.
 He then returned to the car and threatened the girls at gunpoint into another area of the forest, where he raped Amanda and also attempted to rape Polk.
 After he was done with them, Neal made them line up to the car and shot both girls, before proceeding to additionally beat and strangle Amanda.

 On February 6, Clifford Brown and his wife were travelling along a logging route near the Pearl River when he saw Amanda Neal's body.
 The pair quickly went back to town and phoned the police, who rushed to the scene to take photographs of the corpse and sent it a coroner.
 Said coroner, Dr. Sergio Gonzalez, later concluded that her death was the result of a gunshot wound.
 Later that same day, Polk's body was discovered in a different location, indicating that one of the two had likely survived long enough to crawl away but had succumbed to their injuries.
 Initially, Bobby was considered the prime suspect in the case, until his own body was found on March 1.

 Shortly after Bobby's body was discovered, Neal was arrested on a shoplifting charge in Stockton, California and later illegal weapons possession, as a .22-caliber pistol, a .44 Magnum and two sets of handcuffs were found in his vehicle.
-Further inquiries into his criminal record, relationship to the victims and the testimony of his wife resulted in him being charged with solely with Amanda's murder.
+Further inquiries into his criminal record, relationship to the victims and the testimony of his wife resulted in him being charged solely with Amanda's murder.